-Although tipping is not customary in Vietnam, you can pay a tip of around 5 to 10 percent if you appreciate it.
+Although tipping is not customary in Vietnam, you can pay a tip of around 5 to 10 percent if any.

 Vietnamese women prefer to bow rather than handshaking when greeting someone.

-In business situations, you should let a businesswoman make the decision upon whether they extend their hand or not.
+In business situations, you should let a businesswoman decide whether they extend their hand or not.

 Like the aforementioned, a businesswoman needs to dress formally with appropriate makeup.